Lemon Poppyseed Baked Donuts

 - Preheat oven to 375 degrees F. Lightly grease a doughnut pan and set aside.

 - In a medium bowl, whisk together cake flour, sugar, baking powder, salt, and poppyseed.
 In a measuring cup, whisk together wet ingredients; buttermilk, melted butter, egg, lemon juice, and vanilla bean paste.

 - Add the wet ingredients to the dry ingredients and mix until just combined.
 Do not overmix as you will have rubbery donuts.
 Using a small spoon, scoop batter into the prepared donut pan, filling each about ⅔ full.

 - Bake for 8-10 minutes or until the donuts are baked through and spring back when lightly touched.
 Let cool in pan for 1 minute and then transfer to a cooling rack to cool completely.
 While cooling, make the glaze.

-- To make glaze, combine all the ingredients in a medium bowl and whisk together.
-Add some more milk (one teaspoon at a time) if glaze is too thick.
+- To make the glaze, combine all the ingredients in a medium bowl and whisk together.
+Add some more milk (one teaspoon at a time) if the glaze is too thick.

 - When donuts are completely cooled, dip each in glaze and top with sprinkles.
 Let glaze set for 30 minutes before stacking or serving.
 Donuts are best enjoyed within two days.